 The current situation – Duty of full disclosure

-When you first apply for insurance you are asked declaration questions by the insurance company.
-You are expected to provide answers for these questions to the best of your abilities, or knowledge.
-With current legislation, you are then typically asked to disclose any further information that may be deemed relevant to the insurer’s decision to insure you, which does not have to relate to any declaration question asked by the insurance company.
+When you apply for insurance you are asked declaration questions by the insurance company.
+You are expected to answer these to the best of your knowledge.

 The future – Duty to take reasonable care

-Onus is on the insurer to ask questions that the insurer needs to make the decision to underwrite the risk.
-Onus simply on the customer not to take reasonable care and not misrepresent any information.
+Duty is on the insurance company to ask questions that help their decision to cover you.
+Your duty is simply to take reasonable care and not misrepresent this information when answering them.

-Namely, it looks likely we will see a shift from a ‘Duty of Full Disclosure’ for insured parties, to a ‘Duty to Take Reasonable Care’, and to not make a misrepresentation.
+You will likely see a shift from a ‘Duty of Full Disclosure’, to a ‘Duty to Take Reasonable Care’, and to not make a misrepresentation.